Best Locations · Build Order · Power Systems · Hull Integrity · Advanced Layouts · 2026

 Build in this order to maximize efficiency.
 Each step unlocks the next capability:

-| Power Source | Output | Depth Limit | Fuel / Requirement | Best For |
+| Power Source | Output | Recipe | Requirement / Notes | Best For |

 |---|---|---|---|---|

-| Power Transmitter | Extends existing source | No limit | Gold ×1 + Titanium ×1 per node | Chain power from surface to deep bases |
+| Power Transmitter | Extends existing source | Titanium ×1 + Copper ×1 per node | Required to daisy-chain exterior generators to your base.
+Each node extends the power cable. | Linking surface solar to deep base |

 A Power Cell Charger installed in your base lets you recharge Power Cells from base power, which then power your vehicles.
 This is the key link between your base power system and your vehicle range.